8ta4/say/RATIONALE.md

 `say` aims to capture your thoughts anytime and anywhere, but common sense applies.
 If any human listener cannot understand you, `say` will probably struggle too.

+## Hardware

+### Ubiquity

+Chances are, you have an old phone lying around that you can use to test `say`.
+If not, you can always use your current device.

+### Connectivity

+Your mobile phone is equipped with Wi-Fi, which allows `say` to automatically transfer your recordings.

+### Setup

+You're already familiar with how to use your phone, so getting started is easy.

+### Cost

+Acquiring a second-hand phone to use with `say` is an inexpensive option.

+### Portability

+While `say` is primarily designed to be stationary and plugged in, it's easy to move it.